Network Intrusion Detection and Prevention

 Application-level gateways inspect all traffic to determine which protocols at the OSI application layer (Layer 7) are authorised.
 File Transfer Protocol (FTP), Simple Mail Transfer Protocol (SMTP), and Hypertext Transfer Protocol are examples of this type of communication (HTTP).
 Although application-specific filtering increases transmission overhead, it is more secure than packet filtering.

 All forms of firewalls come together to form a stateful-inspection firewall.
 In order to process data from the application layer, this firewall uses algorithms.
 It can defend against IP spoofing because it is aware of the connection status.
 It offers more security features and stronger security controls than packet filtering, but because of this, it also has a larger attack surface and is more difficult to maintain.

 Additional Firewall Factors

-Administrators should take into account other factors while creating a firewall solution in addition to the fundamental firewall components.
+Administrators should take into account other factors while creating a firewall solution for network intrusion detection and prevention in addition to the fundamental firewall components.
 Network, remote-access, and authentication policies fall under this category.
 Access control, logging, and intrusion notification are further services that firewalls can offer.

 Similar to a proxy-level firewall, a proxy server functions as a middleman between the network and the Internet.
 Proxy servers are employed for logging, caching, and security purposes.
 The proxy server processes filtering requirements and examines its local cache for previously downloaded web pages when it receives a request for Internet service.
 Web page response times are quicker as a result of local storage, and Internet traffic is significantly decreased.
 The web cache can also be used to prevent employees from accessing content on websites like peer-to-peer networks, social media, or pornography.
 This kind of server is useful for rearranging online information so that it is compatible with mobile devices.
 It also offers greater bandwidth utilisation due to the fact that it keeps all of your request results in storage for a while.